The King of Dragons: Ports

-The game was ported to the Super NES in 1994.
-This port reduces the number of simultaneous players down to two.
-The sprites' size were also reduced moderately.
-It is also possible to assign the magic attack and shield defense to different buttons and analyzed samples FM-styles soundtrack.
+A port to the Super NES was published in 1994.
+It reduces the number of simultaneous players down to two and the characters are smaller.
+It is also possible to assign the magic attack and shield defense to different buttons.

-The arcade version is part of Capcom Classics Collection Vol. 2, which was released for the PlayStation 2 and Xbox in November 2006.
-This was also in Capcom Classics Collection: Reloaded for the PlayStation Portable.
-The game is included as part of the Capcom Beat 'Em Up Bundle for the PlayStation 4, Xbox One, Nintendo Switch, and Microsoft Windows.
+The arcade version is part of Capcom Classics Collection Vol. 2, released for the PlayStation 2 and Xbox in November 2006, and Capcom Classics Collection: Reloaded for the PlayStation Portable.
+It is also part of two compilations for PlayStation 4, Xbox One, Nintendo Switch, and Windows: Capcom Beat 'Em Up Bundle (2018) and Capcom Arcade 2nd Stadium (2022).